ryangray/zx81-utils/README.md

       `^` except in `REM` statements and strings where it is rendered as two asterisks since those contexts would be using the ZX81 visual representation.

+# hex2rem

+This lets you generate a REM line in a text file from hex codes or a binary file that you can run through [zmakebas][] to create a line of (presumably) machine code.
+This utility can also be used for ZX Spectrum and TS2068 code since it creates a zmakebas input file with nothing particular to either machine, you would just use the zmakebas `-p` option when making a `.p` file for the ZX81 or TS1000.

+For example, you could use a Z80 assembler to assemble code designed for an origin of 16514 for the ZX81, assemble that to a binary file, then use `hex2rem` to turn it into a REM line.
+Then add any other BASIC code to the file and run through `zmakebas`.

+## Usage

+    hex2rem [-h|-b] input_file > output_file

+Note that `input_file` can be "." to use standard input.

+* `-h` : Input are hex values in a text file.
+These can be on multiple lines, and whitespace is ignored between hex digit pairs.

+* `-b` : Input is a binary file.

+The output is written as one `REM` line with continuation breaks every 10 values (a backsash at the ends of the continuing lines).
+Each value is written with the zmakebas literal code escape notation using a hex value:

+    \{0xab}